gnebehay/schoselwette/wette/static/rules.markdown

 * You bet on Saudi Arabia
 * Saudi Arabia wins
 * You get one gambler achievement point
-* At the end of the tournament the player with most gambler points wins the achievement (4% of pot)
+* At the end of the tournament the player with most gambler points wins the goal (4% of pot)

-### Superbet Hustler
+### Hustler
-Player who scores the most points through super bets wins this achievement.
+Player who scores the most points through super bets wins this goal.
 For example:

 * Russia plays Uruguay